awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 ### Local Preference BGP Communities<a name="local-pref-bgp-communities"></a>

 You can use local preference BGP community tags to achieve load balancing and route preference for incoming traffic to your network\.
 For each prefix that you advertise over a BGP session, you can apply a community tag to indicate the priority of the associated path for returning traffic\.
-Local preference BGP community tags are supported for private virtual interfaces\.
+Local preference BGP community tags are supported for private virtual interfaces, and transit virtual interfaces\.

 The following local preference BGP community tags are supported:
 + `7224:7100`—Low preference